top of page

 What Does a Wagner Grade 5 Look Like?

-Wagner Grade 5 diabetic foot ulcers represent the most severe form of ulceration, involving extensive gangrene of the entire foot.
-Unlike...
+What Is a Wagner Grade 5 Diabetic Foot Ulcer?
+Wagner Grade 5 diabetic foot ulcers represent the most severe classification in the Wagner...

 0 comments